 God took John to heaven in his “spirit” but his body remained in Patmos.
 This was a similar event to 1:10 when he was in the spirit on the Lord’s day, that is, he received a special revelation from God.

 With chapter 4, a second scene begins with a new vision of the sovereignty of God.
 The first vision was of Christ walking in the middle of the seven golden candlesticks.
 In this vision in chapter 4, God conveyed John by his spirit into heaven.
 His body remained on earth.

 and behold, a throne set in heaven, and One sat on the throne

-While in heaven, John saw the throne of God there.
-A throne room introduces all three sets of seven events: the seals, trumpets, and bowels (4:1-5:14; 8:1-5; 15:1-8).
+While in heaven, John saw a throne of God there.
+A throne room introduces all three sets of seven events: the seals, trumpets and bowls (4:1-5:14; 8:1-5; 15:1-8).
 These throne rooms imply the sovereignty of God.
 All the events to come in the book are at the sanction of the Father.
 All creation is under His jurisdiction.

 And He who sat there was like a jasper and a sardius stone in appearance

 A “jasper” stone is clear, not opaque.
 The “sardius” stone was ruby in color.
 The One sitting on the throne has the appearance of jasper and sardius stones in color.
 Jasper is a clear stone.
 The sardius stone is a blood-red stone.
 God’s throne was striking in its beauty and translucence, showing His transcendence.
 God lives in undiminished light.